wakar-mirdaha/Mini-Js-Project/README.md

-# Mini JavaScript Projects
+# Mini Frontend Projects

-This repository contains a collection of **small JavaScript projects** built daily to improve practical skills.
+This repository contains a collection of **small Frontend projects** built daily to improve practical skills.
 I will be adding **one real project every day** — each with clean code, clear concepts, and a short README explaining what I learned.

 ---